sudarshansudarshan/sudarshansudarshan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a member of faculty at the [Computer Science Department](https://cse.iitrpr.ac.in) of [IIT Ropar](https://www.iitrpr.ac.in/).
 I am teaching CS522 and CS630 this semester.

+(This site is under construction and will be up by 15th of September 2022)